cccccrz/CPSP-Dataset/README.md

 Several variations were made to the original project in order to obtain a design more suited for our purposes: analyze an environment and extrapolate a dataset from it.
 Thanks to these adjustments, the overall project becomes much simpler and cheaper.

+### Unnecessary Peaces:
+- VESC board
+- Hokuyo Lidar

 ### Used Peaces:
 - Traxxas car
 - Lipo batteries
   - 3-headed cable (it gives power to the car's motor and the powerboard)
 - Platform deck (lasercut)
-- NVIDIA Jetson Orin Nano
+- NVIDIA Jetson
   - WiFi module
   - SSD card
 - Powerboard (assembled)